wlicb/me/_pages/about.md

 ## About me

-I am Wenbo Li, a Master's student in computer science at University of Southern California.
+I am a Master's student in computer science at University of Southern California.
 My research interests lie at the intersection of Human Computer Interaction, Computing Education, and Health Informatics, including game-based learning, AI assistance for education and wellbeing, and human AI collaboration.

-I am actively seeking Ph.D. opportunities in Human Computer Interaction and Computing Education.
+**I am actively seeking Ph.D. opportunities in Human Computer Interaction and Computing Education.**

 ## Education